Information on the grounds maintenance service, including grass and hedge cutting, and care of open space amenity areas

 - hedges on private land that are blocking pavements, footpaths or public highways can be reported direct to Norfolk County Council

-- you can report a hedge that requires cutting at any time, however this will not be dealt with until the bird nesting season is over
+- you can report a hedge that requires cutting at any time.
+But this will not be dealt with until the bird nesting season is over

 If your problem has not been covered in the above points, please contact us and let us know.
 Our contact details are below.